GaloisInc/mir-json/doc/rustc.md

   runs dead-code elimination on them.
 It is unlikely that you will need to use this binary directly, as dead-code elimination is performed as an intermediate step in other binaries.
+* `mir-json-translate-libs`: `translate_libs.sh` is a thin wrapper around this binary, which in turn calls `mir-json` to generate `.mir` files for our modified versions of the Rust standard libraries.
 * `mir-json`: This produces a `.mir` file from a single `.rs` file and does not do anything else, such as testing with `crux-mir`.
 It is unlikely that you will need to use this binary directly, as producing `.mir` files is performed